 To help this process, start establishing a simple and consistent bedtime routine from around three months old.
 This can help your baby recognise the difference between day and night.
 Your routine might include bath time and massage, story time and lullabies with plenty of kisses and cuddles, as well as a breast or bottle feed.

 Try to avoid over stimulating your baby before they go to sleep with things like noisy musical toys with bright lights or the TV.
 Work towards your baby falling asleep in their own cot or bed– imagine how disorientated you’d feel if you went to sleep in one place and woke up somewhere completely different!

 As your baby grows, be flexible and adapt your routines to suit their changing needs.
 Remember that consistency and repetition will always be helpful.

-If, at any stage, you or your baby is struggling through a lack of sleep, remember to talk to your public health nurse (health visitor) who will be able to offer your some more strategies to try.
+If, at any stage, you or your baby is struggling through a lack of sleep, remember to talk to your health visitor who will be able to offer your some more strategies to try.

 - NHS Choices

 - BASIS: Baby Sleep Info Source– providing information about normal infant sleep for parents based on latest research.
 You can also download the free Infant Sleep Info app for Apple and Android.